Cascading/CascadingSDK/README.md

 installed, when sourcing `setenv.sh` script.
 Having those tools installed, is only necessary, if you want to follow the `scalding` or `cascalog` tutorials, the rest of the SDK, does not rely on them.

+The tools you will find are `multitool`, `load`, `compatibility` and `lingual-client`

+### Multitool

+> Multitool provides a simple command line interface for building data
+> processing jobs.
+Think of this as grep, sed, and awk for Hadoop, which also
+> supports joins between multiple data-sets.

+### Lingual

+> Lingual is true SQL for Cascading and Apache Hadoop.
+> Lingual includes JDBC Drivers, SQL command shell, and a catalog manager for
+> creating schemas and tables.

+### Load

+> Load provides a simple command line interface for building high load cluster
+> jobs, based on Cascading.

 ## Downloading the latest SDK release